Australians love to celebrate!

 Each year from 10-13 July in Mongolia the Naadam Festival is held.
 It is the biggest celebration of the year and dates back to the Genghis Khan period of the 13th Century.

 This is the best time to see Mongolia’s proud traditions and unique nomadic culture.
 A Mongolian festival akin to the Olympics played by the ancient Greeks, the Naadam Festival begins with a colourful opening ceremony before the games officially start.
+Talk about an exciting festival!

 The events include archery, horse racing and Mongolian wrestling – the three “manly games”.
 The origin of the Naadam Festival is closely related to the history and culture of the country.